What is Brighton Energy Co-operative?

 No, the shares are always worth the same amount, unless the directors decide to write the value down (if the Society gets into financial trouble, for example).
 We use these type of shares because we are a Community Benefit Society (a form of Industrial and Provident Society) and thus regulated differently to a normal company.

-Brighton Energy Co-operative members owns the solar panels and associated equipment.
-The Brighton Energy Co-operative board manages the installation of the panels and will deal with ongoing maintenance.
+The Brighton Energy board manages the installation of our PV systems and deals with ongoing maintenance.
 The board is responsible for authorising payments to shareholders in accordance with the terms set out in the share invite document and in the Rules of the Society.

 What happens to my shares if I die?

-In the event of the death of a shareholder, the repaid value of the shares will normally be added to the estate for probate purposes.
+The repaid value of the shares will normally be added to deceased’s estate for probate purposes.
 Our application form offers the option (if you so wish) to elect to nominate a recipient for the value of the shares in the event of your death.

 Can I hold shares on behalf of children?